binbashar/le-ref-architecture-doc/docs/user-guide/playbooks/VPN-with-no-LandingZone.md

 leverage tf plan
 ```

-If you are happy (or you are unhuppy but you are ok with the plan), apply it:
+If you are happy (or you are unhappy but you are ok with the plan), apply it:
 ```bash
 leverage tf apply
 ```